ljk28/MP2/README.md

 #### User Story 2
 Many international students visit the city each year to study and work.
-Various local groups would like to engage this base by having a platform to show local culture.
+Various local groups would like to engage this base by having a platform to showcase local culture.

 #### User Story 3
-A school teacher wants to help the children learn about medival history and wants a simple to use game to reinforce lessons in the class.
+A school teacher wants to help the children learn about medieval history and wants a simple to use game to reinforce lessons in the class.

 #### User-design/Experience
-The website will consist of one page and keep CSS hidden values to ahieve this.
+The website will consist of one page and keep CSS hidden values to achieve this.

 #### Layout
 Fully responsive